Hazel-Li/hazel-li.github.io/_posts/2019-09-15-Graduate-University-Recommendation-System.md

 This is a Data Mining project based on a forum called <a href="https://www.thegradcafe.com/">Gradcafe</a>.

+Prospective graduate students have long been wondering what factors are taken into consideration by the admission office and whether their academic achievements are sufficient for a particular program.
+Using a dataset with over 30,000 entries from TheGradCafe.com, this project aimed to provide insight on the admission requirements of each school and major, generate a recommendation list using Collaborative Filtering, and predict the admission rates for each school to assist students in their decision-making process.

 ## A shallow dive into our dataset